Clustering performance analysis using a new correlation-based cluster validity index: Experimental Results

-The data set consists of 3 classes of 50 instances each, where each class refers to a type of iris plant (iris setosa, iris versicolor and iris virginica).
-There are 4 attributes which are sepal length, sepal width, petal length and petal width.
-We use k-means with $k=2,3,\ldots,9$ and apply the eleven validity measures to find the optimal number of clusters.
-All the validity measures except our NCI1 yield 2 clusters as the optimum.
-Our NCI1 indicates the correct number of classes which is three.
-See Fig. \ref{iris-3} and Table \ref{tabiris} for the comparison.
-The clustering plots for $k=2,3$ are shown in Fig. \ref{iris-2}.
-Note that the clustering result with $k=3$ classifies 83.33\% of data points to the correct classes.

-We remark here that we do not say that NCI1 is better than the others as the two classes in the iris data set are very close.
-Regardless of the known classes, it is acceptable to say that clustering into 2 might be better.
-For instance, if we see the same pattern of data in another application that the actual class is unknown, no one can guarantee that 3 is the correct number and 2 is the incorrect one.
-However, it is good to see that one of our proposed indices indicates the correct number of clusters for one of the most popular benchmarking data set.
-This example also demonstrates that our NCI1 can detect the optimal point more clearly compared to NCI2 which gives 2 as the optimum and 3 as the sub-optimum.
+In this subsection, we test our proposed index based on ten real-world UCI data sets \cite{UCI} detailed in Table \ref{datarw}.

+Since it is much more challenging to detect the true number of classes of the real-world data sets, we show only the rank of the actual number of classes based on each index in Table \ref{summaryrw}.
+For each data set, we define the maximum number of clusters to consider as four plus the true number of classes.
+As shown in Table \ref{summaryrw}, our index performs best based on the average rank (2.00), and Davies-Bouldin* index is second (2.10).
+However, the Davies-Bouldin* index gives the best proportion of 0.6 of true detection compared to our index of 0.4.

-\subsubsection{Online Retail Data Set}
+\subsection{Online Retail Data Set}

-The data set from UCI consists of 541,909 rows where each row represents only one product purchased by a registered customer.
-The total number of customers is 4,472.
-We modify the data to get an RFM (Recency, Frequency and Monetary value) table.
-Recall that the RFM method is well-known in marketing where recency indicates the amount of time since the last purchase of a customer, frequency counts the number of times that a customer ordered, and monetary value is the total spend of a customer.
-The final table has 4,472 rows and 3 columns.
-We use k-means with $k=2,3,\ldots,9$ and apply the eleven validity measures to find an optimal number of clusters.
-The numerical values of each measure are plotted as shown in Fig. \ref{mkt-3}.
+In this subsection, we consider a data set modified from the UCI online retail data set \cite{UCI} consisting of 4,472 rows and three columns, where the features are RFM (Recency, Frequency, and Monetary.)
+Recall that the RFM method is well-known in marketing, where recency indicates the time since the last purchase, frequency counts the number of transactions, and monetary value is the total amount spent.
+Here the true number of classes is unknown, and an experienced analyst should decide the number of clusters.
+We use k-means with $k= 2, 3, \ldots, 9$ and apply the eleven validity indices.
+The numerical values of all indices appear in Figure \ref{mkt-3}.

-All validity measures except CH indicate that the optimal number of clusters is 2 as shown in Fig. \ref{mkt-3}.
-CH indicates that 8 is the optimum.
-The indices CSL, PB and SC give secondary peaks at 8, 4 and 4, respectively.
-Our NCI1 and NCI2 give three secondary peaks at 6, 8 and 4 in order from highest to lowest.
-The NC correlation is about 0.8 or larger for all $k=2,3,\ldots,9$.
-The clustering plots for $k=2,4,6,8$ are shown in Fig. \ref{mkt-2} where x axis and y axis are the first and second principal components of the data, respectively.
-We note that the first principal component mainly represents frequency and monetary, the second principal component mostly represents recency and the first two components explain 89\% of the variation of the data set.